Author Showcase Book Reviews on Lauren Child by Carrie Anne

 If you’ve never heard of Lauren Child, you’ve probably heard of her sibling characters Charlie and Lola.
 They were actually our first introduction to Lauren Child.
 There are a number of books (and now DVDs and a TV series) based on these characters.
 All the stories are written from the point of view of Charlie, the older brother, and his interaction with his younger sister Lola.

 I absolutely love these siblings.
 I love the way they interact, how they learn from each other.
-I especially love Lola’s vocabulary and language structure.
+Especially loved Lola’s vocabulary and language structure.
 Any of the Charlie and Lola books will entertain kids.

 That Pesky Rat